-We are working closely with Government to achieve a longer-term funding agreement and fulfil the strict conditions attached to the current short-term agreements in place.
-Our current agreement ends on the 24 June 2022 and we are working towards achieving financial sustainability by April 2023.
+We have worked closely with Government to fulfil the strict conditions attached to the short-term agreements.
+Our last short-term agreement ended on the 24 June 2022, and we had a series of extensions until 3 August 2022.
+On 30 August 2022 we reached agreement with the Government on funding until 3I March 2024, which keeps us on track to reach operational financial sustainability by April 2023.

 A key condition of our funding agreements was to review new income sources that could generate between £0.5bn and £lbn of additional net revenue per annum from April 2023.

-However, even with these potential new income sources, and like other transport organisations, we will require Government commitment to ongoing additional capital funding for major asset replacements and major projects.
+However, even with these potential new income sources, and like other transport organisations, we will still require Government commitment to ongoing additional capital funding for major asset replacements and major projects.